 Hi, I'm Finnbar (they/them), a PhD student supervised by Dr Gihan Mudalige (2020-2024).
-My work considers the use of functional programming (particularly Haskell) in low-level code, as to verify it more easily and thus prevent errors in contexts where they are particularly costly.
+My work considers the use of functional programming (particularly Haskell) in reactive programs, as to verify them more easily and thus prevent errors in contexts where they are particularly costly.

 I also did my undergraduate degree (MEng Computer Science, first-class) here at Warwick (2016-2020).

-My general research interests focus around effect systems (particularly graded monads), functional reactive programming, type-level programming and foreign function interfaces.
+My general research interests focus around effect systems (particularly graded monads), functional reactive programming, type-level programming and program transformations.

 Keating, Finnbar and Gale, Michael B. (2021)

 Graded Monads and Type-Level Programming for Dependence Analysis. (pdf)

 Published in Haskell Symposium '21.
 Available at DOI 10.1145/3471874.3472981.

 |September 2023||ICFP '23 - Seattle, USA||Will present at the Haskell Symposium.|